eeBOMBA/AGORA-3_Adaptive_Geometric_Omni-directional_Robot_Arm/README.md

 **Future Work**
 - Implementing the PID system via the rotary encoders and servos
+- Implement Matlab Simulus for path and trajectory planning and simulation
 - Implement ROS2 simulation and path planning
 - Add inverse kinematics and trajectory generation
 - Integrate computer vision for object tracking